javitausia/CalValWaves/README.md

 ![satdata](/data/satellite/steps.png)

 After clicking donwload .txt file and checking everything is correct, you can download the netCDFs files using `cd` to move to the folder where you want to store the data and then running the command `wget - i IMOS... .txt`.
-Finally, join the files using [extractcsiro](/data/satellite/extract_csiro.py).
+Finally, join the files using [join satellite](/data/satellite/extract_satellite.py).

 ### More detailed information could be updated regarding the acquisition of the data.